drinkataco/location-events-api/README.md

 `npm run build` - this (you guessed it) builds the typescript graphql application

-`npm run watch` - build on each file change.
+`npm run dev` - run, and build on each file change.
 Useful for development.

 ## CI/CD